oeggy03/tp/docs/DeveloperGuide.md

 For all use cases below, we assume:

-**Software System:** SOCareers App
+**Software System:** SOCareers
 **Actors:** User

 ---

 #### Use Case: UC01 - Viewing the User Guide

-**Preconditions:** User has the SOCareers App open.
+**Preconditions:** User has the SOCareers open.
-**Guarantees:** A link to the user guide is provided to the user.
+**Guarantees:** A link to the user guide will provided to the user.
 **MSS:**
 1. User requests for help.
-2. SOCareers App displays a pop-up box with a link to the user guide.
+2. SOCareers displays a pop-up box with a link to the user guide.

     Use case ends.